Azure/intelligent-app-workshop/docs/wksp/05-semantic-kernel-workshop/simple-ai-orchestration/lesson1.md

         5. **Financial Fiesta** - Banks or fintech companies can be like salsa on your stock tacos—adding a bit of spice and zing!

         Remember, always research like you're planning the perfect vacation and balance your choices like you balance a pizza with just the right amount of toppings.
 And of course, consult a real-world financial oracle before making any big moves.
 Bon appétit in the stock market buffet!

+   1. When prompted ask for financial advice:

+    ```
+    User > Which stocks do you recommend buying for moderate growth?
+    ```